 In addition to bringing extra gear with you, you’ll want to be able to recognize symptoms of frostbite, hypothermia and other cold weather injuries.
 If possible, get off the trail or call for help you see any of these conditions.
 Knowing basic treatment for these ailments could help as well.
 And, as always, you need to let someone know where you are going to be riding.
 This is always a good idea, regardless of the season.

 Riding in the snow is really no different than riding in the warmer seasons.
 You’ll just want to be prepared for the unexpected.
 Using your UTV during the winter can be a great source of entertainment for you.
-If you do a little preparation, you can enjoy those winter months comfortably.
+If you do a little preparation and use some of these UTV safety tips, you can enjoy those winter months comfortably.
 Your beautiful winter landscapes await you.
 So get out there and ride.
 Most of all, be safe this winter.